IliaRakhlevski/Detection-of-violence-against-children-in-videos/README.md

 recognize humans (reborn dolls) on the video and classify their movement under different conditions: poses, clothes, gender, hairstyle etc.

-After numerous experiments we came to the conclusion that in order to train the model so it can generalize well - there is a need for thousands of videos.
-The dataset must contain not only synthetically generated videos but also real ones.
-To continue this work, we need to increase the dataset.

 **Project files:**<br/>
 * *settings.py*<br/>